 Graph Structure

-Before creating a graph, it is essential to design an appropriate graph structure based on the specific scenario.
+Before creating a graph, it is essential to design an appropriate graph structure (or model) based on the specific scenario.

 A graph structure is defined by:

-- Labels (or Schemas), which refer to specific types for nodes and edges.
-Each node or edge is assigned exactly one label.
+- Types (or Labels, Schemas), which refer to specific types for nodes and edges.
+Each node or edge is assigned with exactly one type.
+For example, a

-- Properties, which are associated with labels that store attributes about nodes and edges.
+edge. - Properties, which are the attributes associated with node and edge types.
+Each property has a specific value type.
 For example, a

 User